 A strong sender reputation, created by low bounce rates and high engagement, keeps ISPs from sending your emails to the spam folder.
 Recovering from a poor sender reputation is a project in and of itself that diverts your attention away from your campaigns.

 Too many hard bounces, and you may also find yourself unable to send any emails at all.
 HubSpot suspends users with a 5% hard bounce rate, and most other ESPs are roughly the same.
 Imagine paying for a list of contacts, and then being unable to contact them because too much of the data was bad.

 When this happens, salespeople, who are under pressure to meet quotas, will seek out contact information on their own.
 That increases the likelihood of inaccurate, incomplete data entering your systems, as they don’t have the time and resources needed to build complete prospect profiles.

-How to assess vendor’s data accuracy
+How to assess the accuracy of B2B Data Providers

 The first thing most data buyers do to assess accuracy is to search for one or two contacts that they know (perhaps even themselves), and use that to make a determination about the vendor’s data.
 It’s human nature to take one personal experience and make broad, sweeping judgements.
 Have you ever had a terrible experience at a restaurant that everyone else raves about?
 Your single bad experience doesn’t negate their overall good reputation.